hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `schedule_end_date` - (Optional) The last day the recurring transfer will be run.
 If `schedule_end_date` is the same as `schedule_start_date`, the transfer will be executed only once.
 Structure [documented below](#nested_schedule_start_end_date).

 * `start_time_of_day` - (Optional) The time in UTC at which the transfer will be scheduled to start in a day.
 Transfers may start later than this time.
 If not specified, recurring and one-time transfers that are scheduled to run today will run immediately; recurring transfers that are scheduled to run on a future date will start at approximately midnight UTC on that date.
 Note that when configuring a transfer with the Cloud Platform Console, the transfer's start time in a day is specified in your local timezone.
 Structure [documented below](#nested_start_time_of_day).

+* `repeat_interval` - (Optional) Interval between the start of each scheduled transfer.
+If unspecified, the default value is 24 hours.
+This value may not be less than 1 hour.
+A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

 <a name="nested_object_conditions"></a>The `object_conditions` block supports: